 The board of directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
-The policy is that the District shall maintain a 4% of current year's expenditures.
-Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of unassigned fund balance.
+The policy is that the balance shall ordinarily be no less than five percent and no more than eight percent of the budgeted General Fund expenditures for the current fiscal year.
+Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of Unassigned fund balance.

-NOTE 13: DEFINED CONTRIBUTION PENSION
+NOTE 12: DEFINED CONTRIBUTION PENSION